Slussen No. 5

-When the art collective Deadlineartcollective grew tired of the prolonged Slussen construction, they donned overalls and helmets and started the work themselves.
+Frustrated by the prolonged Slussen construction, the artists of Deadlineart Collective donned overalls and helmets and began the work themselves.

 When: February 5 – April 20, 2025